Tuition fees in Spain: Tuition fees at private universities

 The private university is a relatively recent institution in Spanish history.
 The law that allowed its introduction dates back to 1993 and was promoted by the PSOE government of the time.

 As of 2020, there were a total of 36 private universities in Spain.
 The financing regime of private universities is completely independent of the state, so that students often bear 100% of the cost of their education.
 As a result, private universities generally have significantly higher matriculation fees than public universities in Spain.
-Moreover, as they are not subject to a homogeneous price regulation system, fees between each university can vary widely: for example, in 2013–2014, the average price of a year's bachelor's degree degree at a private university in Madrid was €8150; in the 2017–2018 academic year, it cost an average of €16 894 per year to study a medical degree at a private university in the country.
+Moreover, as they are not subject to a homogeneous price regulation system, fees between each university can vary widely: for example, in 2013–2014, the average price of a year's bachelor's degree at a private university in Madrid was €8150; in the 2017–2018 academic year, it cost an average of €16 894 per year to study a medical degree at a private university in the country.